MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionmessagechannel_remotesystemsessionmessagechannel_1582916025.md

 # Windows.System.RemoteSystems.RemoteSystemSessionMessageChannel.RemoteSystemSessionMessageChannel

 ## -description
-Initializes an instance of [**RemoteSystemSessionMessageChannel**](RemoteSystemSessionMessageChannel.md) to manage messaging for a given remote session, specifying the degree of channel reliability (TBD1).
+Initializes an instance of [**RemoteSystemSessionMessageChannel**](RemoteSystemSessionMessageChannel.md) to manage messaging for a given remote session, specifying the degree of channel reliability.

 ## -parameters